AlexanderSenf/pipelines_intro/README.md

 The existing demo pipeline has three steps: (1) generate CSV files, (2) transforming CSV files into TSV files, and (3) calculating MD5 checksums of the TSV files.
+Here is a brief look at each of the new steps (Python and CWL):

 ### create_three_new_files